 Alyssa is an arts administrator and teacher in New York City.
-She currently works in Digital Content & Engagement at Carnegie Hall, directs the children’s choir Basilica Voices, and teaches vocal music at the Dwight School.
+She currently works in Digital Content & Engagement at Carnegie Hall, teaches vocal music at the Dwight School, and writes for I Care if You Listen.
 Alyssa studied Music and American Studies at Wellesley College, where she was also the president of the Wellesley College Choir.
 She currently performs with Amor Artis and has previously sung in the New School Chorus and the Smith College Glee Club.
 She is also a pianist and cellist.

 Counselor, A Cappella Coach

 Katherine is a senior at Mount Holyoke College in South Hadley, MA.
 She is a Psychology and Education major, pursuing her teaching license.
 She hopes to one day be a Special Education teacher for grades K-2.
 During her college career she was a member of The Diversions a cappella group, Chamber Singers, Glee Club, and has been on the Varsity Lacrosse team for 4 seasons.
 She is in her sixth year of vocal study with Cheryl Cobb and also recreationally plays piano, viola, and guitar.

 Counselor, Musicianship and Violin Instructor